“Air Abrasion” — Removing Dental Decay Without a Drill

 WE FOCUS ON:

 - Preventing disease rather than always repairing your teeth

 - Keeping as much of your original tooth as possible

 - Using materials and procedures that reduce the need for future repair

 Is Air Abrasion Safe?

 Yes, it is safe!
 Air abrasion may leave dusty particles that feel a bit gritty in your mouth, but it’s harmless.
 A tiny vacuum hose is used to reduce the dust, you’ll be given protective glasses for your eyes; one last rinse of your mouth, and the final particles are all gone!
 Aluminum oxide, which is used in air abrasion, is also safe.
 When it touches saliva, it turns into a harmless hydroxide which is commonly found in toothpaste too.

-Dr. Chang and Dr. Hague use the advanced system called Isolite™, instead of the rubber dam in your mouth.
+Dr. Chang uses the advanced system called Isolite™, instead of the rubber dam in your mouth.
 The Isolite™ is far more comfortable and usually gives better results — and shorter treatment time.